Planning a trip to Malta and looking for the best things to do in Malta? You’ve come to the right place!

 When to go to Malta

-Most tourists hit the shores of this sunny, Mediterranean island in July and the beach clubs can get very busy or even crowded.
+Most tourists hit the shores of this sunny, Mediterranean island in July or August, but have in mind that Malta in Summer can get very busy.

 If you are able to visit Malta in May, you have a good chance of great beach weather and no rain what so ever.
 July and August are by far the busiest and hottest months in Malta and the sun can get too hot for most of us.